mapstruct/mapstruct.org/news/2013-07-08-using-mapstruct-with-gradle.md

 It's a good idea to declare a property which holds the language level.
 That way it can be referenced later on where required.
 We also define a property which specifies the target directory for the generated mapper classes.

-The next step is to add the MapStruct annotation module (_org.mapstruct:mapstruct:&lt;VERSION&gt;_) as compilation dependency and to declare a separate [dependency configuration](http://www.gradle.org/docs/current/userguide/dependency_management.html#sub:configurations) which contains the MapStruct processor module (_org.mapstruct:mapstruct-processor:&lt;VERSION&gt;_):
+The next step is to add the MapStruct annotation module (<em>org.mapstruct:mapstruct:&lt;VERSION&gt;</em>) as compilation dependency and to declare a separate [dependency configuration](http://www.gradle.org/docs/current/userguide/dependency_management.html#sub:configurations) which contains the MapStruct processor module (<em>org.mapstruct:mapstruct-processor:&lt;VERSION&gt;</em>):

 <pre class="prettyprint linenums">
 configurations {